Frequently Asked Questions

 HashCash is built around the simple, minimalist HashCash Protocol, in which every interaction with a vault includes its own fees.
 This enables HashCash to operate without user registration or accounts, as a permissionless system, accessible to anyone anywhere.

-Although blind-signature based digital cash is nearly a 35 year old idea, as far as I'm aware HashCash is the first complete working free software implementation of a blind signature cash system, as well as the first permissionless one, requiring no user accounts, registration or personal information.
+Although blind-signature based digital cash is nearly 35 year old idea, as far as I'm aware HashCash is the first complete working open software implementation of a blind signature cash system, as well as the first permissionless one, requiring no user accounts, registration or personal information.
 Anyone can just download the HashCash distribution and immediately begin to receive and send HashCash (or even start a vault).
 To the best of my knowledge HashCash is also the first and only working digital cash system that provides such a high level of privacy, and that can be used completely offline, as well as over low-bandwidth communication channels such as text messaging.

 One of the primary benefits of HashCash is privacy.
 Using HashCash to make a payment is as or more private than using physical cash.
 That's because HashCash coins use blind signatures to ensure the vault has no identifying information about coins that would enable it to track them.
 When Alice gives Bob some HashCash, and Bob goes to the vault to exchange it for Bitcoin, the vault has absolutely no way of knowing that Bob got the coins from Alice.

 Another major benefit is conceptual simplicity and ease of use.
 Because HashCash coins are much like regular cash, they can be used in similar ways.
 You can directly give HashCash to someone by printing it out and handing it to them.
 Normally you'd just transfer it to them electronically, but the fact that it is a close analog to physical cash makes things much easier for those who aren't comfortable with (or don't have easy access to) computers.